l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2024
+- Nov.
+We are happy to have Dr. Kyle Lee from MIT to give a seminar on [energy correlators](https://physics.bnu.edu.cn/docs/2024-10/d6ced4a28fa44e29bf068f284354b89d.pdf).

 - Aug.
 Xiaohui coordinated the 2nd Workshop on Advanced Topics in Quantum Field Theory in China, focusing on infrared divergence and factorization in QFT this year.
 The 5-day event took place on the picturesque beach in the City of Qingdao and included ten engaging talks and numerous thought-provoking discussions.

   <img src="./IMG_8668-1.jpg" width="375" height="177">